cilium/cilium/Documentation/contributing.rst

 	$ RUNTIME=containerd K8S=1 NWORKERS=1 contrib/vagrant/start.sh

+If you want to connect to dev k8s cluster via kubectl from your host machine, set ``KUBECONFIG`` env var to ``$GOPATH/src/github.com/cilium/cilium/vagrant.kubeconfig`` and add ``127.0.0.1 k8s1`` line to your hosts file.

 If you have any issue with the provided vagrant box ``cilium/ubuntu`` or need a different box format, you may build the box yourself using the `packer scripts <https://github.com/cilium/packer-ci-build>`_